 Cheung Sha Beach on Lantau is definitely one of my favourite beaches in Hong Kong.
 At over 3 kilometres, it is one of the longest beaches in the city.
-With limited development in the neighbouring area, and a towering peak behind, Cheung Sha Beach makes you forget about all the skyscrapers in Hong Kong.
+With limited development in the neighbouring area, and a towering peak behind, the beach makes you forget about all the skyscrapers in Hong Kong.

 How To Get To Cheung Sha Beach